ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 You can set ``setup_timeout_seconds`` config to avoid the installation hanging for a long time.
 If the installation is not finished within this time, your tasks or actors will fail to start.

+What is the relationship between runtime environments and Docker?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+They can be used independently or together.
+A container image can be specified in the :ref:`Cluster Launcher <vm-cluster-quick-start>` for large or static dependencies, and runtime environments can be specified per-job or per-task/actor for more dynamic use cases.
+The runtime environment will inherit packages, files, and environment variables from the container image.

 .. _remote-uris: